 CONCLUSION

 From the result of this study, it can be concluded that Jute mallow can be grown at intra-row spacing of 10 - 20cm as it is found to generally promote crop growth.
 Also, the application of organic manure types {poultry (5t ha-1), goat and cow-dung (10t ha-1)}; as source of nutrient supply to the crop, facilitated better growth of Jute mallow (Corchorus olitorius).
-Like wise, the highest (60.42t ha-1) fibre yield at harvest was recorded at the narrowest (10cm) intra-row spacing; while the application of goat droppings at 10t ha-1 and poultry manure at 5t ha-1 gave the highest fibre yield, compared to cow dung at 10t ha-1 and the control.
+Likewise, the highest (60.42t ha-1) fibre yield at harvest was recorded at the narrowest (10cm) intra-row spacing; while the application of goat droppings at 10t ha-1 and poultry manure at 5t ha-1 gave the highest fibre yield, compared to cow dung at 10t ha-1 and the control.
 Without doubt, the adoption of appropriate spacing and application of organic manure increased nutrient supply and promoted crop growth, fibre yield and colour in the Wukari agro-ecological zone of Nigeria.
 Indeed, the market prospects of jute in Nigeria is very high.
 The challenge is how to develop new applications for the production of diversified products aimed at higher contribution to sustainable economic growth and development of the country.

 REFERENCES